henryleestudio/the-artwear-catalog-demo/README.md

 # The Artwear Catalog
 Resilient Coders Demo Day - Full stack application

 The Artwear Catalog is an art / fashion exhibition for one of a kind, hand painted, art to wear pieces.
-It showcases the co-creative talents of models, photographers, designers, and artists of the creative-professional community, and has a custom art to wear interface that enables the user to create their own art to wear.
+It showcases the co-creative talents of models, photographers, designers, and artists in the creative-professional community in Philadelphia, and has a custom art to wear interface that enables the user to create their own art to wear.

 JavaScript | Node.js | Express | Mongodb | Bootstrap | Graphic Design | Graphic Art | Photoshop CC | Illustrator CC | Indesign CC